jnear/cs211-data-privacy/index.md

 Your grade for the course will be determined as follows:

 - 8 homework assignments (5% each; 40% total)
-- 2 in-class exams (20% each; 40% total)
+- in-class exercises (20% total)
 - final project (20%)

 ### Exams & Quizzes

-There will be two exams during class on October 11 and November 22.
+There will be no exams for this course.
-You will be allowed one physical page (8 1/2" x 11") of notes for each exam.
 There is no final exam, and this course will conclude before the University's exam period.

-### Homework Assignments
+### Homework Assignments and In-class Exercises

 This course will use Python for examples and for programming assignments.
 Students are expected to be proficient in Python programming.
 Programming assignments will be distributed and turned in as Jupyter notebooks.
 See [this page](http://jupyter.org/install) for information on installing Jupyter; the Anaconda method is recommended, since it also installs the other libraries we will use in the course.

-**Assignment Submission*: Homework will be turned in and graded via Gradescope.
-You should receive an email with a link to activate your account after the semester begins.
-If you don't receive such a link, or if you have trouble logging in to Gradescope, let me know.
+**Assignment Submission*: Homework and in-class exercises will be turned in via Blackboard.

 To submit an assignment:

 1. Complete the released Jupyter Notebook by filling in answers to all the questions
-2. Export your Notebook to a Python (.py) file.
-In the Notebook interface, click on "File" -> "Download as..." -> "Python (.py)"
-3. Log into Gradesceope and submit the exported .py file as your assignment solution
+2. Submit the notebook file (the .ipynb file) as your solution on Blackboard

+*Please* do not change the name of the .ipynb file.
+This makes the grading process more difficult.

 Please let me know if you have any questions about the submission process, or trouble with Gradescope.

- - [Homework 1](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%201.ipynb) (due Tuesday, September 17, 5:00pm)
- - [Homework 2](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%202.ipynb) (due Friday, September 27, 5:00pm)
- - [Homework 3](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%203.ipynb) (due Friday, October 4, 5:00pm)
- - [Homework 4](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%204.ipynb) (due Friday, October 18, 5:00pm)
- - [Homework 5](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%205.ipynb) (due Friday, October 25, 5:00pm)
- - [Homework 6](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%206.ipynb) (due Friday, November 8, 5:00pm)
- - [Homework 7](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%207.ipynb) (due Friday, November 15, 5:00pm)
- - [Homework 8](https://github.com/jnear/cs295-data-privacy/blob/master/homework/Homework%208.ipynb) (in class, Wednesday November 20)

 ### Late Work

-Homework assignments may be turned in late for a penalty of 10% per day after the deadline.
-Homework more than 10 days late will not be accepted.
+Late work *may* be accepted, but you *must* make arrangements with me first.
+If you need to turn something in late, for any reason, please email me *before the deadline*.
+Depending on the circumstances, I may (or may not) impose a late penalty on your grade.

 ### Collaboration & Allowed References